Dianatovar27/pump_it_up_ml_model/README.md

-# pump_it_up_ml_model
+# Pump it Up: ML Model to Predict Water Pump Status in Tanzania
 Machine learning model to predict the operational status of waterpoints in Tanzania.
 Includes data cleaning, feature engineering, EDA, and classification techniques to support infrastructure decision-making.
 Pump It Up - ML Model

 Predicting the functionality status of waterpoints in Tanzania using machine learning.

-📌 Project Overview
+🚀 Project Overview

-This project addresses the challenge of identifying which waterpoints in Tanzania are functional, non-functional, or in need of repair.
-The model is built using historical data and aims to support better decision-making in infrastructure maintenance.
+This repository includes all the preprocessing steps, feature engineering, model training, evaluation, and interpretability analysis necessary to build a robust predictive model.

 📂 Dataset Description